AdamCraven/ngWhatever-example/README.md

-#ngWhatever - A better structure for Angular modules - An example
+#ngWhatever - A better structure for Angular modules

+An example.